urakubo/Dojo-standalone/Workflows.md

 13. Generate the Dojo style files by clicking the "OK" button.
 The software Dojo will be launched after the file generation (**Fig. 4a**).

-14. Inspect successsful segmentaion visually through manipulating the bottom slice bar (**Fig. 4b**), top Zoom bar (**Fig. 4c**), and top Opacity bar (**Fig. 4d**).
+14. Inspect successful segmentation visually through manipulating the bottom slice bar (**Fig. 4b**), top Zoom bar (**Fig. 4c**), and top Opacity bar (**Fig. 4d**).

-15. Correct errorous segmentation by entering the mode "Adjust".
+15. Correct erroneous segmentation by entering the mode "Adjust".
 Click an icon whose shape has a fused two areas (**Fig. 4e**).
 In the adjust mode, users can fill voids by dragging the circled cursor from a filled area.
 The +/- keys change its radius.
 Press the Tab key to verify the change, or the Esc key to cancel the change.
 Users can erase unnecessary areas by dragging the circled cursor after clicking the eraser icon (**Fig. 4f**).

 16. Save segmentation after the proofreading.
 Users can also export the segmentation by selecting "Dojo → Export Segmentation" from the UNI-EM dropdown menu.
-The export file stye is sequential png/tiff images.
+The export file style is sequential png/tiff images.

 17. Select "Annotator → Open" from the UNI-EM dropdown menu to launch the 3D Annotator.
 Users can visually inspect the 3D shapes of target objects, save the 3D images, annotate them, and locate markers (**Fig. 4g**).
 Refer [3D Annotator](README.md#3D-Annotator) for detail.